shantoroy/shantoroy.github.io/_posts/2023-04-12-site-reliability-engineering-history-&-evolution.md

 ---
 layout: single
 title: "#100daysofSRE (Day 02): History of SRE and its Evolution"
 excerpt: "Site Reliability Engineering (SRE) is a relatively new field that has gained tremendous popularity in recent years.
 It was first introduced by Google in 2003 to address the challenges of running large-scale web services.
 Since then, SRE has evolved to become a key component of modern software engineering practices.
-To understand the present and future of SRE, it is essential to learn about its history and evolution.
-This #100daysofSRE (Day 02) blog post will take you on a journey through the early days of SRE, the pioneers who shaped it, and the key concepts that define it.
-We will also explore the challenges and opportunities that lie ahead for SRE practitioners."
+To understand the present and future of SRE, it is essential to learn about its history and evolution."
 seo_title: "A Brief History of Site Reliability Engineering (SRE) and its Evolution | #100daysofSRE (Day 02)"
 seo_description: "Discover the history and evolution of Site Reliability Engineering (SRE) in this #100daysofSRE (Day 02) blog post.
 Learn about the pioneers, key concepts, and challenges of SRE."
 header: